rapid7/insightconnect-plugins/plugins/rest/help.md

 #### PATCH

-This action is used to make a PATCH request.
+This action is used to make a PATCH request

 ##### Input